 1. Opportunities for China concepts stocks

-In a narrow sense, China's concepts stocks generally refer to a set of stocks of Chinese companies which are listed in the United States.
-However, in a broader sense, any stock of a listed Chinese company, be it a US stock, Hong Kong stock, or even A shares in China, can be considered as the China concept stocks.
+In a narrow sense, China's concept stocks generally refer to a set of stocks of Chinese companies that are listed in the United States.
+However, in a broader sense, any stock of a listed Chinese company, be it a US stock, Hong Kong stock, or even A shares in China, can be considered as the China concept stock.

 Aside from short-term fluctuations, from a long-term perspective, the investment opportunities for China concepts stocks mainly lie in the following three areas.